V-MODA Vibrato Remote In-ear Headphone Review$129.99

 Tour & Design

-Here we see the speaker element, guarded by a branded mesh.
+Here we see the speaker element of the Vibrato Remotes, guarded by a somewhat porous mesh.

 In the Box